Pan-fried pork chops with apples is an easy, one-skillet recipe with a delicious Dijon sauce!

 - 2 sprigs fresh thyme

 - Season pork chops with garlic powder, salt and pepper.

 - Heat olive oil in a large skillet over medium-high heat.
 Brown pork chops about 5 minutes on each side or until browned (be sure not to overcook the pork).
 Remove from the pan, and set on a plate.

 - Add butter and onions to the skillet.
 Cook 2-3 minutes or until onions start to soften.
 Add apples and continue to cook until they begin to soften, about 5 minutes.

-- Whisk apple cider and mustard, add to the skillet with thyme.
+- Whisk apple cider, mustard, and cinnamon, and add to the skillet with thyme.
 Simmer 2-3 minutes.